Frequency Containment Reserves (FCR)

 Resulting from the public consultation, the consultation report was published in May 2017, including TSO analysis and subsequent TSO conclusions.
 Foreseen market design evolution with detailed information is provided in the document

-Article 33 (1) EBGL provides that TSOs exchanging […] balancing capacity shall develop a proposal for the establishment of common and harmonised rules and processes for the exchange and procurement of balancing capacity.
+Article 33 (1) EBGL provides that TSOs exchanging […] balancing capacity shall develop a proposal for the establishment of common and harmonized rules and processes for the exchange and procurement of balancing capacity.
 Since the TSOs of the FCR Procurement are exchanging FCR, they developed a Draft Proposal (together with FCR Draft Proposal - Article 34_1).
 In accordance with EBGL Article 10, a public consultation on the Draft Proposals was undertaken beginning of 2018.
 On 26 April 2018, TSOs of the FCR Procurement have submitted their Proposal – Article 33_1 (together with Proposal – Article 34_1 ).
 TSOs have asessed views of stakeholders resulting from the consultation, and have prepared the consultation report including TSO analysis and subsequent conclusions.

 Extension of the joint FCR procurement towards Western Denmark is currently foreseen and welcomed by all involved TSOs and NRAs.